srikanthgr1/PythonScripts/README.md

 **CountXLS.py** - Counts the number of sheets of an Excel file.
               Output: the number of the sheets and the name of the sheets.

-**Mailing.py** - A script to fetch through your Outlook's outbox and forward the emails starting from a set date.
+**Mailing.py** - Fetch through your Outlook's outbox and forward the emails starting from a set date.

+**ListDocInFolders** - List of documents in a chosen folder with the related subfolders